vickjoeobi/nrw-html-and-css-2021-spring/lesson10/index.md

 This section is all about Lists.
 Either creating lisits using CSS or designing the already created HTML list.
 This is important because in the process of designing webpages, lists are always used.
 This section covers:

 - Recap of HTML list
-- Different list Item makers such as Circle, square, upper-roman etc.
+- Different list Item makers such as Circle, square, upper-roman etc. (using `list-style-type`)
-- customizing list item makers with image
+- Customizing list item makers with image (using `list-style-image`)
 - Changing list styles such as position of list item Marker, Changing the default style etc.
 - Styling the list colours.